 Super tight transparency!

-On our graphic pieces it is possible to create products that allow the metal of the jewelry piece underneath to come up through parts of your artwork.
+On some products it is possible to create products that allow the material of the item underneath to come up through parts of your artwork.

 This is great for areas of the design where you want to show off the natural beauty of the materials.